 - 1/4 cup fennel bulb, julienned

 - 1/4 cup celery, julienned

-- Slice all hard boiled eggs in half across the middle as shown above.
-Remove yolks and set aside in a medium bowl.
-Slice a very small piece off the bottom of each egg white so they stand up straight, then set aside.
+- Slice all the hard-boiled eggs in half across the middle, as shown above.
+Remove the yolks, and set them aside in a medium bowl.
+Slice a very small piece off the bottom of each egg white so they stand up straight, and then set them aside.

 - Add the sour cream, mustard, garlic, thyme, capers, lemon zest and celery salt to the egg yolks.
-Add the fennel and celery; gently mix until coated with the sour cream mixture.
-Taste for seasoning and add salt and pepper as needed.
+Add the fennel and celery, and gently mix until coated with the sour cream mixture.
+Taste for seasoning, and add salt and pepper as needed.

-- Add the crab and gently fold into the sour cream mixture until incorporated.
-Be careful not to shred the crab meat.
+- Add the crab, and gently fold it into the sour cream mixture until incorporated.
+Be careful to not shred the crabmeat.

-- Using a spoon or melon-baller, fill the cavity of the white portions of the eggs with two heaping tablespoons of the crab mixture.
+- Using a spoon or melon baller, fill the cavities of the white portions of the eggs with 2 heaping tablespoons of the crab mixture.
 Garnish with thyme, parsley, capers and sesame seeds.

 Can I add vinegar to the cooking water to prevent the shell from cracking?

 Yes, but the vinegar doesn’t really prevent the cracking.
 As with poached eggs, the vinegar helps to coagulate the egg whites so they don’t roam far from their point of origin.
 As long as you bring the water up to a boil slowly and gently remove the pan from the heat once it comes to a boil, the eggs should remain crackle free.